 To keep the biscuit as healthy as possible while still producing a genuine, flaky, Southern-style treasure, we've cut out the shortening, showed some restraint with the butter, and used low-fat buttermilk to bring moisture and tang to the mix.

 Make this Caprese salad one of your go-to summer salads.
 Start with your Memorial Day cookout, where it would work great as an appetizer or a salad.

 Get our recipe for Caprese Salad.

 A great salad should be many things: sweet and salty, crunchy and tender.
 In short: a full exploration of taste and texture, but not at the cost of a whole meal's worth of calories.
 With the addition of caramelized apples, creamy goat cheese, and toasted pecans, this retro spinach salad finally achieves perfect harmony.

 Brussels Sprouts with Bacon and Almonds

-Don't worry, we promise, the smoke of the bacon, the heat of the red pepper flakes, and the crunch of the almond will win over even the most stubborn veggi-phobe.
+Don't worry, we promise that the smoke of the bacon, the crunch of the almonds, and the heat of the red pepper flakes will win over even the most stubborn "veggie-phobe."